Blankscreen-exe/WatchLMS/README.md

 ## Intro

  This is an opensource LMS project aimed at providing a simple yet effective LMS solution for a solo teacher or a group of teachers within a small organization.
+It is meant to be a free LMS solution for anyone who wants to use it.

  > 📔 **Back Story**
  >
  >I started this project since I am a teacher and I loved using Edmodo.
-But it had to close down for business resons and since then no other alternative have served me that way.
-Therefore I decided to
+But it had to close down for business reasons and since then no other alternative have served me that way.
+Therefore I decided to create my own from scratch with the specifications I want it to have.

 ## Technologies
 > 📌 These technologies are subject to change in the initial release